 Client: Opatija city council, Department of city planning

 International competition, second prize

-Opatija is a town in western Croatia, located south-west of Rijeka on the Adriatic coast.
-The sharp slope where the city is situated barely allows flat areas for public spaces.
-Slatina square, located in the city centre, is a generous space undervalued because of its current use: parking and a bus station.
+The project is located in Opatija, a small, charming town in western Croatia.
+Peculiarly, the city develops on a sharp slope that barely allows flat, large areas for public use.
+An exception in the city centre, Slatina Square is a generous space previously undervalued for its use as a parking area and a bus station.

-The urban elements provide an opportunity for people to interact at a domestic-level of flexibility taking on a different appearance depending on the user’s needs.
+These urban elements provide a flexible opportunity for people to interact at an intimate level, “dressing” and arranging the square with a different appearance according to the users’ needs.
 The plaza is shown as an impulse to create an exciting dynamic space where contact, conversation and transactions are encouraged between people and the cityscape.
 It is a continual transformation that everyone can participate in.